 The assertion made by the attorneys for the Williamses claim that StarCaps were "freely distributed" in the Bills locker room during that time and that several players routinely used the product – an allegation the Bills are denying.

-In a story in
+In a story in The Buffalo News

 , the Bills issued a statement saying: "We have never heard these allegations and we are not aware of anyone representing the Bills distributing StarCaps – an over-the-counter weight loss supplement – to players.
 Their allegations were made by an attorney and not by any players."